aio-libs/aiohttp/docs/contributing.rst

 Instructions for contributors
 -----------------------------

 In order to make a clone of the GitHub_ repo: open the link and press the "Fork" button on the upper-right menu of the web page.

 I hope everybody knows how to work with git and github nowadays :)

 Workflow is pretty straightforward:

-  1. Clone the GitHub_ repo using ``--recurse-submodules`` argument
+  1. Clone the GitHub_ repo using the ``--recurse-submodules`` argument

+  2. Setup your machine with the required dev environment

-  2. Make a change
+  3. Make a change

-  3. Make sure all tests passed
+  4. Make sure all tests passed

-  4. Add a file into ``CHANGES`` folder (`Changelog update`_).
+  5. Add a file into ``CHANGES`` folder (see `Changelog update`_ for how).

-  5. Commit changes to own aiohttp clone
+  6. Commit changes to your own aiohttp clone

-  6. Make pull request from github page for your clone against master branch
+  7. Make a pull request from the github page of your clone against the master branch

-  7. Optionally make backport Pull Request(s) for landing a bug fix into released aiohttp versions.
+  8. Optionally make backport Pull Request(s) for landing a bug fix into released aiohttp versions.

 .. note::